DROP: Poison Dilution via Knowledge Distillation for Federated Learning: Experiments

 While DROP demonstrates strong effectiveness against backdoor attacks, it comes with a notable trade-off in MTA compared to some baselines.
 For example, in \Cref{tab:fl_vary_dpr} with a DPR of 1.25\%, DROP achieves an MTA of 74.74\%, which is lower than FLTrust (87.93\%) and Median (87.14\%).
 Similarly, in \Cref{tab:fl_vary_mcr} with an MCR of 20\%, DROP records an MTA of 68.74\%, compared to 86.88\% for FLTrust.
-This reduction in accuracy primarily stems from the strict distillation-based cleansing mechanism, which aims to ensure near-total suppression of adversarial influences.
-Notably, unlike clustering or aggregation-only defenses, DROP applies knowledge distillation by using a model stealing technique (i.e., MAZE), which contributes significantly to the observed MTA drop while exhibiting strong robustness.
-The trade-off between robustness and accuracy is a well-documented challenge in adversarial machine learning \citep{tsipras2019robustnessoddsaccuracy}.
+This reduction in accuracy primarily stems from the strict distillation-based mechanism, which aims to ensure suppression of adversarial influences.
+Notably, unlike clustering or aggregation-only defenses, DROP uses model stealing (i.e., MAZE) to apply knowledge distillation, which contributes significantly to the observed MTA drop while exhibiting strong robustness.
+The trade-off between robustness and accuracy is a well-documented challenge in adversarial machine learning \cite{tsipras2019robustnessoddsaccuracy}.

-It is worth noting that one could focus on configurations such as C3, C9, or C10, where we achieve $\sim 80\%$ MTA and claim a smaller drop in MTA.
+It is worth noting that one could focus on configurations such as C3, C9, or C10, where we achieve $\sim80\%$ MTA and claim a smaller drop in MTA.
 While it would indeed be preferable for a practical FL system to utilize such learning configurations, the ability to select configurations without sacrificing protection is a unique strength of our defense.
 By prioritizing security, DROP is a more reliable choice for high-stakes applications where even a minor vulnerability could lead to significant consequences.

 It is also worth highlighting that advancements in knowledge distillation techniques and model-stealing attacks could directly enhance DROP.
 Improved versions of these methods can serve as drop-in replacements for the current MAZE component, potentially reducing the accuracy trade-off while preserving DROP’s robust defensive capabilities.